How To Bring Your Own Carrier To Microsoft Teams (BYOC)

 Isn’t native Teams Calling easier?

-• You need to activate new users quickly
+• You need to activate a small number of users quickly

-Businesses love Calling Plan if they plan to only make small changes via the Teams Admin Center and want to consolidate their (fairly small) calling infrastructure under one roof.
+Calling Plan is a good option for organisations with simple calling setups and minimal change management, who plan to only make small changes via the Teams Admin Center and want to consolidate their (fairly small) calling infrastructure under one roof.

-But, when you need advanced features, technical changes, and global scaling, Calling Plan becomes either expensive or impossible.
+But, when you need advanced features, technical changes, and global scaling, Calling Plan becomes either expensive or restrictive.

 Isn’t native Teams Calling cheaper?